shippy/shippy.github.io/src/content/llms_txt/offers.md

 ## Openness to offers

+I'm open to speaking engagements, workshops, and other events.

-I’m available for **one-time, short-term or weekend consulting** with high impact and learning potential.
+I'm also available for **one-time, short-term or weekend consulting** with high impact and learning potential.

 Typical engagements: